 If you have any questions, you can contact Ms. Rippy, the Auditions Coordinator, at firstname.lastname@example.org or 336-278-5600.

 All audition dates are on Fridays, beginning at 9:00 AM until about 5:00 PM.
-All applications must be submitted no later than two weeks prior to the audition date.
-Late submissions cannot be accepted.

 Prepare two contrasting selections from standard classical vocal literature.
 These should be accompanied solos, not choral parts.
 The selections should be performed from memory.
 An accompanist will be provided upon request.
 A short sightsinging excerpt will be requested after the prepared selections.